rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 layout: layouts/grants.njk
 title: Community Grants Program Rust Foundation Fellowships
 name: Rust Foundation Fellowships
+description: >-
-description: Awards made to up to 20 individuals, providing a stipend of $1,000 per month plus a travel and training budget.
+   Awards made to up to 20 individuals, providing a stipend of $1,000 per month plus a travel and training budget.
 The initial group of Rust Foundation Fellows was announced in June 2022.
 The Rust Foundation is currently fundraising for the 2023 Fellowship Program.
-date: 2022-04-01
+date: 2022-04-01T00:00:00Z
 tags:
    - community grants program
 ---
 ## Applications are now closed for 2022

 The initial group of Rust Foundation Fellows was announced in June 2022.
 Details of the awards can be found [here](https://foundation.rust-lang.org/news/2022-06-14-community-grants-program-awards-announcement/).

 The Rust Foundation is currently fundraising for the 2023 Fellowship Program.
-If you are interested in supporting future Fellowship cohorts, then we would love you to [get in touch](https://foundation.rust-lang.org/info/contact/)!
+If you are interested in supporting future Fellowship cohorts, then we would love you to [get in touch](https://foundation.rust-lang.org/info/contact/)\!

 ## Summary

-**Purpose of award**:To help support and reward those individuals who, through their voluntary work, have helped make Rust what it is today, and who are key to its future success.
+**Purpose of award**\:To help support and reward those individuals who, through their voluntary work, have helped make Rust what it is today, and who are key to its future success.

-**Award amount**: A stipend of $1,000 per month plus a travel and training budget.
+**Award amount**\: A stipend of $1,000 per month plus a travel and training budget.

-**Application window**: 1st April to 30th April 2022.
+**Application window**\: 1st April to 30th April 2022.

-**Selection decisions**: By end of May 2022.
+**Selection decisions**\: By end of May 2022.

-**Applicants informed of the outcome**: 8th June 2022.
+**Applicants informed of the outcome**\: 8th June 2022.

-**Formal start of the Fellowship program**: 1st July 2022.
+**Formal start of the Fellowship program**\: 1st July 2022.

 ## Details